Can parties in a joint venture owe fiduciary duties?

 First, whereas the trial judge had found that there was a degree of trust placed by the director of the respondent in the appellant Philippides JA held that this was ‘at odds with the contractual allocation of risk’ and also inconsistent with evidence given by the director of the respondent at trial.[7]

 Second, the trial judge found that the respondent had a certain vulnerability in terms of its limited rights as joint venturer under the terms of the JVA to inspect and require information about the property development.
-Philippides JA considered that the JVA elsewhere contained provisions which gave the respondent certain ‘contractual enticements by which its potential vulnerability to E-Coastal’s position of control could be addressed’[8] and held that the trial judge failed to give adequate weight to those provisions.
+Philippides JA considered that the JVA elsewhere contained provisions which gave the respondent certain ‘contractual entitlements by which its potential vulnerability to E-Coastal’s position of control could be addressed’[8] and held that the trial judge failed to give adequate weight to those provisions.
+Those ‘contractual entitlements’ included, her Honour noted, provisions permitting the respondent to require production of books of account and financial statements, as well as terms empowering the respondent to address any misuse of E-Coastal’s management position so far as any failure to pay financial entitlements to the respondent was concerned.

 Third, although the trial judge considered that the purpose behind the respondent’s contribution to the property development was to achieve an entitlement which could be protected from commercial risk — such a matter suggesting the respondent’s vulnerability and, it might follow, the existence of a fiduciary relationship — Philippides JA considered that the express terms of the JVA did not specify any such goal or entitlement.
 In those circumstances, the express provisions of the JVA, including those disclaiming the existence of a fiduciary relationship, were to prevail.